onatkaya/reddit_script/README.md

 ## Authentication Credentials

 The authentication credentials (`client_id` and `client_secret`) are hidden at the file `config.py`, and that file is not shared on here for privacy concerns.

-Please make a request to see it fully working with credentials.
-Otherwise, user has to add their own details.
+The user has to add their own credentials for the script to work fully.

 ## Future plans